rOpenGov/regions/cran-comments.md

 of PDF.
 This should not throw a NOTE on CRAN.

 ## Resubmission With Reviewer Suggestions and Solutions Implemented
-The reviewer saw 0.1.1, and this is versioned as 0.1.2. (see very minor changes in NEWS.md)
+The reviewer saw 0.1.1, and all documentation suggestions were implemented.
+Than in 0.1.2. further documentation issues were corrected. (see very minor changes in NEWS.md)

-This is a re-submission because the reviewer had only one suggestion with 0.1.2, that the DESCRIPTION had a word duplicaton.
+This is a re-submission 0.1.2, because the reviewer had only one suggestion with 0.1.2, that the DESCRIPTION had a word duplicaton.
 (Sorry!)

 meaningful meaningful data
 -->